 12. Choose Your Favorite Piece of Large-Scale Soviet Public Art

-Note: You can also learn more about Soviet public art by taking the free walking tour organized by Destination Osh.
+Note: You can also learn more about Soviet public art by taking a city walking tour.
 The route passes by some of the more notable Soviet murals and mosaics, then provides a map walk-through to find other pieces not on the tour.

 13. Take a Vegetarian Break with Maida Manti and Gök Chuchvara